 Three Blind Mice aka Sabertooth

 We climbed the left side, and found the climbing challenging due to the steep, untouched, and bullet-proof nature of the ice.
 Quite possible it's been climbed before.
-But, there were no signs of former passage, no visible anchors, and a distinct shortage of opportunities for solid anchors.
+But, there were no signs of former passage, no visible anchors etc.

 The rap anchor (stoppers) we left in on the upper left rock band can be backed up with a couple small-mid cams and possibly a screw for a climbing anchor.
 This rap just gets you down with one 60 meter rope.
 Or a thread at the top of the ice.